There are two ways to obtain the MAC address:

 Therefore, we recommend to set the sync frequency to a value higher than 10 minutes and the measurement frequency to the same or shorter interval than the data sync.

-By default, your device will take sensor readings every 5 minutes and will sync these with the IoT Platform every 15 minutes.
+The default settings of all Ubibot data loggers allow the device to take sensor readings every 5 minutes and to sync these readings with the IoT Platform every 15 minutes.

 The measurement and data sync frequency can be changed under the device Settings tab in the App.
 Tap next to any sensor entry to bring up a popup.
 This gives some standard intervals, or you can use the custom field to set the interval according your requirements.
 The minimum interval is 1 minute.
 You can also enable or disable each sensor on this screen.